titaschanda/TenNetLib.jl/docs/src/index.md

 TeNLib.jl features widely-used Tensor Network (TN) codes, designed with a **multi-layered abstraction** to cater to diverse user needs.
 The library provides users with varying levels of control over their computations.
-Presently, TeNLib.jl presents an array of functionalities for:
+Currently, TeNLib.jl presents an array of functionalities for:
 * *(a)* **Finite-size Matrix-Product States (MPS)**: Different variants of Density Matrix Renormalization Group (DMRG) and Time Dependent Variational Principle (TDVP) (including subspace expansion) methods.
 * *(b)* **Tree Tensor Network (TTN)**: Variational search for the ground state and first few excited states.